 - Asking Conscious Questions: One of the most effective ways to create lasting change in your life is by regularly asking yourself conscious questions.
 If your goal is to become more contented with life, there are a variety of questions that you can ask on a daily basis before exploring the answers at the depths of your soul.
 In regard to contentment, you may want to ask ‘What am I grateful for?‘ ‘What is the deeper nature of reality?’ and ‘Why am I completely satisfied with what I have?’

 - Develop Awareness and Cultivate Equanimity: If you are to develop contentment within yourself, it is important to become equanimous, or neutral, towards the impermanent pleasures that you seek and pains that you try to push away.
 To live with equanimity, however, means that you will have to improve your levels of self-awareness so that you can watch your conditioned reactions towards ‘positive’ and ‘negative’ experiences, people, situations, and circumstances.
-Fortunately, you have the ability to develop both of these simultaneously through the practice of Vipassana Meditation.
-You may want to explore attending a free 10-day Vipassana Meditation retreat that is taught in the lineage of the great meditation teacher S.N.
+Fortunately, you have the ability to develop both of these simultaneously through the practice of Vipassana Meditation as taught in the lineage of the great meditation teacher S.N.
 Goenka.

-While there may not be a fail-proof formula for finding lasting happiness, it should be clear to see that by developing and cultivating compassion and contentment you can move closer towards living life with the fulfillment that you seek at the deepest level of our being.
+While there may not be a fail-proof formula for finding lasting happiness, it should be clear to see that by developing and cultivating compassion and contentment you can move closer to living life with the fulfillment that you seek at the deepest level of your being.

 […] one byproduct of empathy that is of noteworthy importance, is that it naturally leads to compassion and the positive actions that spring from […]

 […] and one important psychological quality that Danes are known for exhibiting is a sense of great contentment.
 In an article published on the popular United Kingdom news site called the Telegraph, Helen […]